 One of the primary reasons for calculating this rate is to edge out seasonal variations in overhead costs.
 There could be various reasons for such variations, including seasonality.
-An account manager, however, should evaluate the actual cost of the project independently irrespective of the season in which the project completes.
+However, an account manager should evaluate the actual cost of the project independently, irrespective of the season in which the project completes.

-Another benefit of pre-determined overhead rate is for Project Planning.
+Another benefit of a predetermined overhead rate is for Project Planning.
 Managers use this rate to determine the future cost of the projects.
 Without such a rate, a company looking to identify the actual cost of a project will have to wait for the project completion.

 Why Pre-determined Rate is Better Than Actual Cost?